 There is an issue with that, though.
 Quite simply, the recordings are HUGE!
 For example, we recorded a high definition half hour newscast and the resulting file size was 3.47 GB!
 And while MythTV has a built-in transcoding option, that is more for changing the container format than shrinking the file size.
 So, you may want to figure out some way to compress the video prior to downloading it (possibly using ffmpeg or HandBrakeCLI, or maybe you know of something even better).
 And prior to doing that, you’ll probably want to give the recordings filenames that mean something to humans.
 We suggest you look at a script that’s often distributed with MythTV called mythlink.pl, after which you can use the video compression utility of your choice to shrink the files to something a bit more manageable.
 Then you can upload or download the compressed files using SFTP, which works over a ssh connection.

-For HandBrakeCLI users, we found that a line of this form will compress a 720p or 1080p source file significantly, producing a 720p output and only 2-channel stereo sound:
+Note: For HandBrakeCLI users, we found that a line of this form will compress a 720p or 1080p source file significantly, producing a 720p output and only 2-channel stereo sound:

 If anyone can figure out how to make HandBrakeCLI output full multi-channel sound, please let us know in a comment (only after you have tested it, though – we tried some settings that we thought should work, but didn’t).

-), which has the ability to compress the video stream within the hardware itself.
+EDIT: As mentioned earlier, simce this article was originally written SiliconDust has released the new HDHomeRun PLUS (Amazon Link), which has the ability to compress the video stream within the hardware itself.
 However, we do not know if MythTV can handle the compressed stream at this time.
 If MythTV has the ability to work with the compressed stream, that might mean that the files sizes would already be reduced and there may not be a need to run additional compression software, and it also introduces the possibility that the compressed stream could be sent to another location in real time.

 We don’t know how much Aereo compresses their files, but would suggest that unless you have a very generous bandwidth cap, you don’t plan on watching an entire day’s schedule of soap operas and game shows using this method!
 If you do, you will probably blow through your bandwidth cap pretty quickly, and we suspect that’s also true for actual Aereo users.
 You can only compress video just so much before it starts to look like crap.
 But for that occasional prime time program you just can’t miss, this at least gives you a way to receive it.